KelvinLaw-jpg/Practical_Windows_Forensics/Case001_AtomicRedTeam.md

 **Which account(s) were created?**

-art-test, created during the time frame and has 0 login.
+Examiner note: The art-test account, was created during the time frame and has 0 login.
 Administrator account is usually a target, however, it has a 0 login here and is also disabled.
 Which demonstates good security practice.

 **Which accounts are Administrator group members?**